impleri/block-skills/readme.md

 #### Replacement methods

-- `replaceWith`: ResourceLocation/string referencing a block.
+- `replaceWithBlock`: ResourceLocation/string referencing a block.
 The replacement block's default block state will be used
-- `replaceWithState`: BlockState ID that will replace the block (See `BlockStateRegistry.for()` above)
+- `replaceWithAir`: Replaces the block with air (it's completely hidden!)

 #### Allow Restriction Methods

 - `nothing`: shorthand to apply all "allow" restrictions
 - `breakable`: the block is breakable and players can break the block using the appropriate tools (if any)
-- `droppable`: the block can be dropped as an item when broken if using the appropriate tool (if any)
+- `harvestable`: the block can be harvested as an item when broken if using the appropriate tool (if any)
 - `usable`: the block can be used (if applicable), e.g. right clicking a crafting table will open the crafting menu

 #### Deny Restriction Methods

 - `everything`: shorthand to apply the below "deny" abilities
 - `unbreakable`: the block cannot be broken even with the appropriate tool
-- `undroppable`: the block will not be dropped as an item when broken even if using the appropriate tool
+- `unharvestable`: the block will not be dropped as an item when broken even if using the appropriate tool
 - `unusable`: the block cannot be used (if applicable)

 ### Examples